WebCLAP/wclap-bridge/README.md

 Each incoming CLAP API call (from this bridge's host) is assumed to be either on the main thread or the audio thread.
 There are two pre-allocated `Instance`s for these two threads.

 If a WCLAP doesn't implement threads (i.e. it has no imported shared memory) then only one `Instance` is allocated, and it is locked and used for all incoming API calls.

+## Limitations

+### Extensions

+Currently, only the audio-ports/latency/params/state extensions are supported.
+All extensions (including drafts) are on the wishlist, including using the (draft) webview extension for GUIs.

+### Threads

+If the WCLAP doesn't support threads (i.e. it exports memory instead of importing it), then the main thread is used for everything, so the audio thread _may_ block.

+There should probably be an API for checking this, so the host can adapt as appropriate.